-Uta Beyer from Germany, based in Kurdistan,
+Uta Beyer from Germany, based in Iraq,

 Lara Ciarabellini from Italy, based in Brasil,

-Maria Moschou from Greece, based in France,
+Maria Moschou from Greece, based in Switzerland,

 Gunta Podina from Latvia, based in Sweden &

-Christina Vazou from Germany/Greece, based in Greece.
+Christina Vazou from Germany, based in Greece.

-We met while studying at London School of Communication towards an MA in Photojournalism and Documentary Photography.
+We met while studying at the London School of Communication (LCC) towards an MA in Photojournalism and Documentary Photography.
 Using the strengths of every individual member, we ￼create prospects that would not be possible if we were on our own.
 Most of all, we share information & exchange ideas, genuinely helping each other.

 We have participated in exhibitions in London, Berlin, Tsiblisi, Dublin, & & Riga.
 Currently working on a collaborative project on “Security”.